Felix Biggs

 Find me on twitter, github and linkedin or contact me at [email protected].

 I recently finished my PhD in Machine Learning (FAI CDT) at University College London advised by Benjamin Guedj.
 Previously I completed the UCL Machine Learning MSc and the Physics Tripos at Cambridge.
-I am broadly interested in understanding how and when machine learning methods work, with the motivation of making them safer and more predictable.
+My research has focused on understanding how and when machine learning methods work, with the motivation of making them safer and more predictable.

-I am actively seeking a next role, ideally one with a technical focus on responsible and safe AI.
+I am actively seeking a next role, ideally one with robust research component.
 If you would like to collaborate or discuss further, don’t hesitate to get in touch!

 Papers and Preprints [Google Scholar]